cvint13/cvint13.github.io/professional-info.md

 ## Professional History

+#### Data Scientist

+IST Research

+Performed quantitative and qualitative analysis on large amounts of Social Media and other found data.
+Collaborated in survey design and deployment.
+Performed statistical analysis of survey data.
+Authored research reports and created data visualizations.
+Developed Natural Language Processing methods and implemented predictive and descriptive machine learning models to understand data.
+R package development.

 #### Data Science for Social Good Fellow

 University of Washington eScience Institute, Summer 2016

 Developed a machine learning model to use Amazon Reviews to predict whether or not food products should be recalled.

 #### Language Engineer

 Oracle, May 2015 - Present

 Worked as a consultant of Oracle Knowledge Management software, providing knowledge transfer and initial setup and development of enterprise search engine as well as Oracle Business Intelligence software.

 #### Freelance R/Python Programmer

 Self, November 2015 - June 2016 Developed programs independently in R for Data Science and Statistics projects.
 Included Data Visualization with Shiny, ggplot2 and Plotly, mapping geographic data, and text mining Twitter data.

 #### Research Intern

 MEMRI, September 2014 - May 2015

 Researched social media activity of online groups primarily Arabic speaking and located in the MENA region.
 Summarized findings in multiple weekly reports.
 Some Arabic to English translation work.

 ## Academic History

 #### Boston University, 2015 - 2016

 MS in Computer Information Systems

 Concentration in Data Analytics

 #### Emory University, 2009 - 2013

 BA in Middle Eastern Studies, magna cum laude

 Concentration in Arabic Language